MikeFarrell/SinkTheFleet_p4/README.md

 # SinkTheFleet_p4
+Working on overwriting of bow location: line 53 of cplayer.cpp

 Also if any of you have discord or skype it would help a lot to talk to each other, too. -JW